catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 - The structure returned as a value must encode the formatted result, input value, and options that were passed in.
-- Articulate the difference between a "formattable value" (which is the domain of the input mapping (argument mapping), and the result of evaluating a _literal_) and a "formatted value"
+- Articulate the difference between a "formattable value" (which is the range of the input mapping (argument mapping), and the result of evaluating a _literal_) and a "formatted value"
 (which is what a formatting function (usually) returns).